-Because the LSC and the Commissioner are subject to the PPIPA, all staff made available to the LSC by the DCJ are also subject to the PPIPA.
-Staff are instructed to comply with the

-PPIPA, including the IPPs set out in sections 8-21 of the PPIPA.
-New staff must familiarise themselves with the PPIPA, the IPPs and this Plan as part of their induction and are required to sign the instrument (Attachment B) to indicate that they are familiar with the Plan and the date on when they reviewed it.
-Staff are also provided with training on the PPIPA, including that if they are unsure what to do about a privacy issue, they should approach the CEO or the Privacy Contact Officer.
-The current Privacy Contact Officer is Bridget Sordo, Senior Executive Officer.
+Because the Council and Commissioner are subject to the PPIP Act, all staff made available to the Council by the NSW Department are also subject to the PPIP Act.
+Staff are instructed to comply with the PPIP Act, including the IPPs set out in sections 8-21 of the PPIP Act.
+New staff must familiarise themselves with the PPIP Act, the IPPs and this Plan as part of their induction and are required to sign the instrument (Attachment B) to indicate that they are familiar with the Plan and the date on when they reviewed it.
+Staff are also provided with training on the PPIP Act, including that if they are unsure what to do about a privacy issue, they should approach the CEO or the Privacy Contact Officer.
+Staff are encouraged to undertake this training annually.